m3db/m3/site/content/architecture/m3aggregator/flushing.md

 weight: 2
 ---

-**Please note:** This documentation is a work in progress and more detail is required.

 ## Overview

-Flushing is the process by which m3aggregator instances output the aggregated data (by using [m3msg](https://github.com/m3db/m3/tree/master/src/msg#readme) protocol).
+Flushing is the process by which m3aggregator instances output the aggregated time series data (by using [m3msg](https://github.com/m3db/m3/tree/master/src/msg#readme) protocol).
 There are two targets to which the data is flushed:
-1. Persistence: the aggregated data is flushed to m3coordinator (write) which then persists it in m3db.
+1. Persistence: the aggregated data is flushed to `m3coordinator` which then persists it in `m3db`.
 1. Forwarding: intermediate aggregation data is flushed to other nodes of `m3aggregator` (in a multi-node setup) for further processing.
 This is necessary for rollup rule processing - eg. when a label is dropped, the resulting time series has a new id